Keynote

 Biography:

 Haruo Kobayashi received the B.S. and M.S. degrees in information physics from the University of Tokyo in 1980 and 1982, respectively.
 He also obtained an M.S. degree in electrical engineering from the University of California, Los Angeles (UCLA) in 1989, and a Ph.D. degree in electrical engineering from Waseda University in 1995.
 In 1982, he joined Yokogawa Electric Corp. in Tokyo, Japan, where he was engaged in research and development related to measuring instruments and mini-supercomputers.
 In 1997, he became an Associate Professor at Gunma University and was later promoted to Full Professor in the Division of Electronics and Informatics.
 He currently holds the title of Professor Emeritus.
+He has served on the committees of many international conferences, including TJCAS 2019 in Nikko, Japan, where he served as the general chair.
 His research interests include mixed-signal integrated circuit design and test, as well as signal processing algorithms.
 He has published over 160 journal papers and 450 international conference papers.
 Additionally, he has supervised 20 Ph.D. students and 160 M.S. students.
 In 2003, he received the Yokoyama Award in Science and Technology.
 He is a Senior Member of IEEE, IEICE, and IEEJ.

 Organizers